lxwulf/CW-Deploy/README.md

 ### **What's the idea of this project?** 💡

 Set up and configure cloud instances automatically.
 This is powered by the automation tool Ansible which is co-developed by Red Hat among many other free developers.
-CW-Deploy works only on linux and is and was tested with Fedora (33) Server.
+CW-Deploy works only on linux and is was tested with Fedora Server (33).

 The repository of ansible is available on GitHub --> [Ansible](https://github.com/ansible/ansible)